-How to Best Use Your Split System this Winter
+How to Best Use Your Split System This Winter

 Owners of reverse cycle air conditioning are perhaps the most suited to a sudden change in temperature.
 All that’s required to stay cool when the mercury drops is a slight adjustment on the thermostat.

-In reality, the change isn’t necessarily that simple.
+Only split system reverse cycle units are this versatile but, in reality, the change isn’t necessarily that simple.
 Preparing a reverse cycle split system air conditioner for winter takes a little more care.
 Constant use over summer leads to dirty filters, while there’s always the chance of interior parts failing or malfunctioning.

 Maintain Clean Filters